Chigiriq/HorseDashboard/src/index.md

     This heatmap shows the place rate (top 3 finish %) by draw and racecourse.
     Values use Bayesian smoothing to reduce noise from low-sample draws, so tracks with only a few races don't appear artificially strong.
 Select a course on the map to highlight its row here.
 The dropdown allows toggling between the adjusted rates and raw rates.
+Note: toggling 'Win Rate' does not change color scale to avoid disorienting viewer when checking the amount of races a particular stall had.
   </div>
   ${heatmapPlot}
 </div>